brittinator/OhMyBeats---Ada-Capstone/ProductPlan.md

 - Unmet Need: A interactive wearable piece of hardware that will respond to input

 ## Specifications
-- version 1.0 will be gender neutral in the form of a hat to have the largest user base
+- Version 1.0 will be gender neutral in the form of a hat to have the largest user base.
 - Top Hat with bars of RGB LEDs lining the front of the hat.
 - Input will be transfered via bluetooth to the hat's microcontroller, and the hat's LEDs will be turned into a visual equalizer.
-- version 1.1 (stretch goal) will include more inputs from other sources: weather, moon phase, using APIs already out there.
+- Version 1.1 (stretch goal) will include more inputs from other sources: weather, moon phase, using APIs already out there.
-- version 2.0 could be an LED skirt/kilt - now with more LEDs!
+- Version 2.0 could be an LED skirt/kilt - now with more LEDs!

 ### Features
 **Proof of Concept (POC)**

- Displaying dots on a computer monitor when music is played.
+Will display dots on a computer monitor when music is played.
 These dots will each represent a single LED position.

 These features will address the user's needs
 - wearable item of clothing that when hooked up to a microcontroller, will light up